 Unfortunately, there are no specific regulations in the U.S. regarding the safety of nanoparticles, so you may not be able to find information on product labels or company websites.
 If you wish to try and steer clear of nanos, follow these tips:

 - Avoid anything that promotes “nanotechnology” or “nanodelivery.”
 Opt for organic and natural products from brands with a strong reputation for consumer safety.

 - Contact the manufacturer with any ingredient questions.

 - Because particles can be dangerous to lungs when inhaled, avoid or limit use of LOOSE mineral makeup that MAY contain nanoparticles.
 Loose mineral makeup may also contain mica (not a nanoparticle) that can be harmful if inhaled.

 - Look for Ecocert: As of 2011, Ecocert no longer permits manufacture of products with nanotechnology.
 If a product is certified by Ecocert, it is a good indicator it is NON-NANO.

-- At The Choosy Chick, we seek NON-NANO cosmetic and sunscreen formulations manufactured by companies with a strong commitment to consumer safety.
+- At The Choosy Chick, we stock only NON-NANO cosmetic and sunscreen products manufactured by companies with a strong commitment to consumer safety.
 One of our top brands, Badger, provides a thorough explanation of nanoparticles on their website.

 Photo Credit: Vectorpot/Bigstock.com